Heat Pumps are a fantastic solution for anyone wanting to provide a low-cost heating system whilst doing their part for the environment.

-Heat Pumps are an ideal heating solution for a range of properties; from flats and small houses, to large detached houses and commercial properties and provide a low cost heating system which is supported by the renewable heat incentive.
+Heat Pumps are an ideal heating solution for a range of properties; from flats and small houses to large detached houses and commercial properties and provide a low-cost heating system which is supported by the Boiler Upgrade Scheme.

 Heat Pumps – How Do They Generate Heat?

 There are different types of heat pump available, each generating heat in a different way.
 The basic principle of a heat pump is that it will use the latent heat in the environment and compress and transfer it to water or air.

 For example, a Ground Source Heat Pump takes heat radiated from the sun and stored in the ground.
 On average ground temperatures, one meter below the surface are 10 degrees!

 An Air Source Heat Pump uses the latent heat in the air.
 Even at minus temperatures, there is heat (energy) in the air.
 Remember absolute zero is minus 273 degrees!
 Air source heat pumps can work down to minus 20!